 We first use the scalar GPE [Eq.~(\ref{GPE_dim})] to investigate soliton collisions with the squared-Lorentzian barrier $V_h$.
-We compare the total fraction of transmitted atoms $T$ directly with the analytic approximation for collisions with a Rosen--Morse barrier of the same height and area, $V_{\mathrm{RM}}= [1/(2w^2)]\mathop{\mathrm{sech}^2(4x/[\pi w])} $, in the high-velocity limit (where the nonlinear term can be neglected during the collision) \cite{exp_dur, landauandlifshitz}.
-We also compare indirectly to scalar GPE simulations with a $\delta$-function barrier of the same area, $V_d = V_{\delta}(x)= [\pi/(4w)]\mathop{\delta(x)}$, which approach their own analytic high-velocity limit $T_{\delta}(\alpha)= \alpha^2/(1+\alpha^2)$, where $\alpha=4vw/\pi$ is the rato between velocity and barrier area~\cite{dfanalytics1}.
-Figure \ref{lorentzian_delta_comparison} shows numerically obtained transmission curves for $V_h$ and $V_{\delta}$ barriers with different values of $w$ plotted against $\alpha$.
+We compare the total fraction of transmitted atoms $T$ with the analytic approximation for collisions with a same-height-and-area Rosen--Morse barrier, $V_{\mathrm{RM}}= [1/(2w^2)]\mathop{\mathrm{sech}^2(4x/[\pi w])} $, in the high-velocity limit (neglecting the nonlinear term during the collision) \cite{exp_dur, landauandlifshitz}.
+We also compare indirectly to scalar GPE simulations with a same-area $\delta$-function barrier, $V_d = V_{\delta}(x)= [\pi/(4w)]\mathop{\delta(x)}$, which approach their own analytic high-velocity limit $T_{\delta}(\alpha)= \alpha^2/(1+\alpha^2)$, where $\alpha=4vw/\pi$ is the rato between velocity and barrier area~\cite{dfanalytics1}.
+Figure \ref{lorentzian_delta_comparison} shows numerical transmission curves for $V_h$ and $V_{\delta}$ barriers with different values of $w$ plotted against $\alpha$.
 As $w$ decreases, the transmission curves approach the analytic high-velocity limits for $V_{\mathrm{RM}}$ and $V_{\delta}$.
-The way Fig.~\ref{lorentzian_delta_comparison}(a) and (b) differ illustrates an important point.
-For an effective soliton beamsplitter forming part of an interferometer, we wish to achieve $T=0.5$ in the tunneling regime, where the ratio $\gamma$ between per-atom kinetic energy and barrier height satisfies $\gamma < 1$; the outgoing soliton velocities may otherwise have different magnitudes owing to velocity filtering~\cite{exp_dur}.
-As collision velocities increase, decreasing barrier widths are necessary to remain in the tunneling regime \cite{interf5,tunneling2,si1}.
-The $V_h$ barrier width $w$ and area $\pi/(4w)$ are intrinsically inversely related, \textit{fixing} the ratio $\gamma= (vw)^2 = \left( \pi/4 \right)^2\alpha^2$.
-Assuming $T=0.5$ to occur close to $\alpha=1$, the value of $\gamma$ tends towards $(\pi/4)^2 \approx 0.61$.
-This prevents reaching the $\delta$-function limit $\gamma \rightarrow 0$ with the $V_h$ barrier, explaining why Fig.~\ref{lorentzian_delta_comparison}(a) and (b) differ.
-An advantage of the $V_h$ barrier, however, is that as the width decreases with increasing ratio $\Omega_1/\Omega_0$, the velocity at which $T=0.5$ nonetheless falls within the $\gamma < 1$ tunneling regime.
+How Fig.~\ref{lorentzian_delta_comparison}(a) and (b) differ illustrates an important point.
+Within an interferometer, an effective soliton beamsplitter should achieve $T=0.5$ in the tunneling regime, where the ratio $\gamma$ between per-atom kinetic energy and barrier height satisfies $\gamma < 1$; the outgoing soliton velocities may otherwise have significantly different magnitudes owing to velocity filtering~\cite{exp_dur}.
+As collision velocities increase, we need decreasing barrier widths to remain in the tunneling regime \cite{interf5,tunneling2,si1}.
+The $V_h$ barrier width $w$ and area $\pi/(4w)$ are intrinsically inversely related, \textit{fixing\/} the ratio $\gamma= (vw)^2 = \left( \pi/4 \right)^2\alpha^2$.
+Assuming $T=0.5$ occurs close to $\alpha=1$, $\gamma$ tends towards $(\pi/4)^2 \approx 0.61$.
+The $\delta$-function limit $\gamma \rightarrow 0$ is therefore not attained with the $V_h$ barrier; as the width decreases with increasing ratio $\Omega_1/\Omega_0$, the velocity at which $T=0.5$ is nonetheless within the $\gamma < 1$ tunneling regime.
 In Fig.~\ref{fig_dyna} we investigate these same collisions using the vector GPE description [Eq.~(\ref{VGPE_dim})] for varying $w$.
 We fix incoming soliton velocities at values resulting in $T=0.5$ for the scalar GPE with $V_d = V_h$ [Fig.~\ref{lorentzian_delta_comparison}(a)].
 In Fig.~\ref{fig_dyna}(a--d) we consider equal scattering lengths ($g=1$) and characterize internal state populations as functions of time during the collision, showing the integrated time spent in state $\ket{g_2}$ as a function of $w$ in (d).
 As expected, decreasing $w$ generally reduces the populations of $\ket{g_2}$ and $\ket{e}$ and increases that of $\ket{g_1}$; the integrated time spent in state $\ket{g_2}$ also decreases.
 In Fig.~\ref{fig_dyna}(e) we show the transmission $T$ as a function of $w$ for a range of scattering length ratios $g$; as $w$ decreases, the effects of $g \ne 1$ reduce.
 The solid lines in Fig.~\ref{fig_dyna}(e) show results of the scalar GPE with fully nonlinear $V_d(x,|\psi_d|^{2})$ [Eq.~(\ref{eq_nl_barr})], which clearly matches the vector GPE well over the range of $g$ we explore.